hackle/blogger/src/raw/use-functions-keep-it-open.md

-Dependency hell, a typical example of accidental complexity in software engineering, has annoyingly and unfortunately become some sort of "advanced knowledge".
+Dependency hell, a typical example of accidental complexity in software engineering, has annoyingly and unfortunately become some sort of "advanced problem".
 Solutions mostly focus on the consumers' side, varying from overly-specific, convoluted to hacky.
 A truly depressing state of affairs.

 However, if we look further up the chain at when a library (or package) is designed and created, quite a lot of this annoyance can be solved trivially, and the solution is only so glaringly available and laughably simple.
 You have guessed, more often than not, "function" is the answer, again!